emarsden/pg-el/README.md

   the pgwire library).
 It does not support the `timetz` datatype, nor `TRUNCATE TABLE`, nor `UPDATE`, nor `CREATE INDEX` statements.
 Last tested 2026-03 with version 52.4.

+- The [Picodata](https://git.picodata.io/core/picodata) distributed in-memory database engine (BSD licence) has reasonably good PostgreSQL compatibility and works well with pg-el.
+Some SQL parsing incompatibilities, tables must have a primary key, no VACCUM, no SERIAL, no arrays, no support for the PostgreSQL system tables (pg-el includes workarounds for this).
+Last tested 2026-04 with version 26.2.

 - The [Doltgres](https://github.com/dolthub/doltgresql) version-controlled database (Apache
   licensed) has rapidly improving PostgreSQL compatibility.
 It does not implement ownership-related system tables, nor int4range functions.
 It works well, with these limitations, with pg-el.
-Last tested 2026-03 with a version that is reported as 15.5.
+Last tested 2026-04 with a version that is reported as 15.5.

 - The [Materialize](https://materialize.com/) operational database (a proprietary differential dataflow database) has many limitations in its PostgreSQL compatibility: no support for primary